PTSD Therapies

 - Practice ways to relax and manage stress.

-- Choose a memory from the trauma and identifying the negative thoughts, emotions, and feelings in your body that go with it.
+- Choose a memory from the trauma and identify the negative thoughts, emotions, and feelings in your body that go with it.

 - Pay attention to the memory while focusing on a back and forth movement — until you start to experience the memory in a way that’s less upsetting.